sekka1/managedkube.com/_posts/2019-02-23-imagepullbackoff.md

 As a user you should at this point take a look at the image name and make sure you have the correct name.
 If you do, then you should make sure that this container registry for this image does not require authentication.
-As a test you can try to pull the same imae from yor laptop to see if it works locally for you.
+As a test you can try to pull the same image from your laptop to see if it works locally for you.

+If your container is in a private container respository that requires authentication, then you need to add this secret into Kubernetes and add the `imagePullSecrets` reference to it in your deployment.
+Continue reading for more information about this.

 ## Troubleshooting: Invalid container image tag